JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/mirroring-kotlins-elvis-operator.md

 Swift allows us to write [custom operators](https://docs.swift.org/swift-book/LanguageGuide/AdvancedOperators.html#ID46) to handle things like this.
 Unfortunately, the `:` character is [unavailable](https://docs.swift.org/swift-book/ReferenceManual/LexicalStructure.html#ID418) for use.
 So we can't make our operator syntactically identical to Kotlin's.

 The operator we'll be creating is an infix operator.
-Meaning that the operator will fall **in**between it's arguments, just like `argument1 ?? argument2`.
+Meaning that the operator will fall **in**between its arguments, just like `argument1 ?? argument2`.
 In Swift, infix operators must adhere to a [Precedence Group](https://developer.apple.com/documentation/swift/swift_standard_library/operator_declarations).
 This grouping tells the compiler what order functions should get executed, much like the [Order of Operations](https://en.wikipedia.org/wiki/Order_of_operations) in mathematics.

 There is a lot there, so we won't go into the specifics on all of that in this tutorial.